 The university is a Division II member of the National Collegiate Athletic Association.
 The director of athletics administers intercollegiate athletics in accordance with the regulations of the NCAA and the policies of a faculty-student committee.
 Women compete in intercollegiate basketball, softball, tennis, cross country, soccer, golf, volleyball, and track & field; while men compete in baseball, basketball, cross country, golf, tennis and track & field.
 The department also competes in Rifle, the only NCAA sponsored sport that is coed.
 Any student interested in competing on any sports team should contact the athletic director.
 The athletic department also supports a nationally-ranked coed cheerleading squad, as well as a competitive dance team.

 Campus Recreation offers a wide range of team and individual intramural programs for students, faculty, and staff.
 Current programs include flag football, volleyball, softball, tennis, basketball, golf, eight ball, and individual challenges.
 Outdoor adventure trips include whitewater rafting, canoeing, backpacking, and snow skiing.
 In addition to scheduled activities, the tennis courts, gymnasium, fitness center, handball courts, and an intramural field are available for free play.
 Hours of operation are posted each semester in appropriate locations.
-For information, contact the Campus Recreation Office in the Woodruff Gym, (706) 568-2273.
+For information, contact the contact the Campus Recreation Office in the Student Recreation Center at 706-507-8650.

 The Center for Career Development assists CSU students and alumni with career-related services ranging from résumé critiques, mock interviews , employment opportunities, career advising and experiential educational through internships , cooperative education, and volunteering .